Kinsale Drake

-Kinsale Drake (/kɪnˈseɪl/ kin-SAIL, born March 4, 2000) is an American poet, playwright, performer, and writer.
+Kinsale Drake (/kɪnˈseɪl/ kin-SAIL, born March 4, 2000) is a Native American poet, playwright, performer, and writer.
 Drake is Diné and a citizen of the Navajo Nation.
-In September 2023, Drake was one of five winners of the 2023 National Poetry Series for her debut poetry collection The Sky Was Once a Dark Blanket.
+In September 2023, Drake was one of five winners of the 2023 National Poetry Series for their debut poetry collection The Sky Was Once a Dark Blanket.

 Early life and education

 Drake was born in Los Angeles, California.
-She grew up between Los Angeles and Naatsisʼáán (Navajo Mountain), where her mother and maternal family are from.
+They grew up between Los Angeles and Naatsisʼáán (Navajo Mountain).

-Drake attended Yale College, where she studied English and ethnicity, race, and migration and graduated with a BA degree from each of the two departments.
-Their work "stud[ied] the intersections of cultural (re)vitalization movements, Indigenous poetics, and Indigenous feminisms."
+Drake earned a BA from Yale University in English and in Ethnicity, Race, and Migration.
+Their work has explored “the intersections of cultural (re)vitalization movements, Indigenous poetics, and Indigenous feminisms.”

 Drake has served as a guest faculty member at the Emerging Diné Writers Institute, held at Navajo Technical University.

+As of September 2024, they were working toward an MFA at Vanderbilt University.

 Work

 Writing

-Drake's poetry often engages with her Navajo upbringing, family, and culture.
-She has called poetry "a way to explore her Navajo culture and her connection to her Indigenous roots," and has said her "grandmother has the biggest impact" on her work as a poet.
+Drake's poetry often engages with their Navajo upbringing, family, and culture.
+They have described poetry as "a way to explore her Navajo culture and her connection to her Indigenous roots," and have said their grandmother has had a major impact on their work as a poet.

-Drake has received several awards for her writing.
-In 2017, she was selected as a National Student Poet representing the West as part of the National Student Poetry Program run by the Library of Congress.
+Drake has received several awards for their writing.
+In 2017, they were selected as a National Student Poet representing the West as part of the National Student Poetry Program run by the Library of Congress.
 While attending Yale, they received the Yale Young Native Storytellers Award for Spoken Word and Storytelling, the Academy of American Poets College Prize, and the J. Edgar Meeker Award.

-Her work has appeared in Poetry, Best New Poets, Poets.org, Poetry Northwest, The Slowdown, Black Warrior Review, The Adroit Journal, Poetry Online, NPR, and MTV.
-In 2019, Time named her one of "34 People Changing How We See Our World", and in 2021 Yahoo! named them an In the Know Changemaker.
-She has been featured in Nylon, Time, and Indian Country Today.
+Their work has appeared in venues including Poetry, Best New Poets, Poets.org, Poetry Northwest, The Slowdown, Black Warrior Review, The Adroit Journal, and Poetry Online.

+In 2019, Time named Drake one of "34 People Changing How We See Our World", and in 2021 Yahoo! named them an In the Know Changemaker.
+They have been featured in Nylon, Time, and Indian Country Today.

-Drake is also a playwright, and was awarded Yale's Young Native Playwrights Award for her play titled As It Has Always Been.
+Drake is also a playwright and received Yale's Young Native Playwrights Award for their play As It Has Always Been.

+In November 2025, an anthology that Drake co-edited with Stacie Shannon Denetsosie and Darcie Little Badger was published.
+Beyond the Glittering World: An Anthology of Indigenous Feminisms and Futurisms includes work from 22 Indigenous writers.